by Ana Hoffman 134 comments

 Let me show you how I maximize my social media promotion efforts and turn social media into my #1 referral traffic source.

-Promote Your Post on Twitter
+Promote Your Posts on Twitter

 Here are the necessary ingredients to successful Twitter promotion (in order of importance):

-1. Outstanding content (your top priority – goes without saying);
+- Outstanding content (your top priority – goes without saying);

-2. Your overall online authority (if people know who you are, they are more likely to promote your content);
+- Personal branding and reach (if people know who you are, they are more likely to promote your content);

-3. Quality of your following (how targeted your followers are);
+- Quality of your following (how targeted your followers are);

-4. Quantity of your following (the more targeted followers you have, the more shares you’ll get).
+- Quantity of your following (the more targeted followers you have, the more shares you’ll get).

-My top ways to get more retweets:
+My top ways to get more retweets

 Automatic RSS Feed Sharing

-With a little bit of upfront leg work, this method of getting RTs can be put on complete autopilot.
+With a little bit of upfront legwork, this method of getting RTs can be put on complete autopilot.

 It’s all about twisting other bloggers’ arms to get them to automatically feed your blog RSS to their Twitter accounts.